kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 2. Maps can also be created with the `hash-map` function, which takes alternating keys and values

-When using maps as a collection with `conj` or as a sequence with `first` and `rest`, the behaviour may not be intuitive.
+When using maps as a collection with `conj` or as a sequence with `first` and `rest`, the behavior may not be intuitive.
 ClojureScript allows us to treat a map as a sequence of `[key, value]` pairs, so when we want to add a map entry with `conj`, we append it as a vector containing a key and a value.